vechain/vechain-sdk-js/docs/templates/provider.md

 ## HardHat Provider

-The Hardhat Provider is a wrapper around the coreVeChain Provider specifically designed for Hardhat integration.
+The Hardhat Provider is a wrapper around the core VeChain Provider specifically designed for Hardhat integration.
 It simplifies the process of using the VeChain Provider within a Hardhat environment.

 ### Features

- - Wrapper around the coreVeChain Provider.
+ - Wrapper around the core VeChain Provider.
  - Simplified integration with Hardhat projects.

 ### Usage